richardbiely/gaia-ecs/README.md

 });
 ```

-As mentioned earlier, using WithChanged we can make the iteration run only if particular components change.
+Using WithChanged we can make the iteration run only if particular components change.
 You can save quite a bit of performance using this technique.<br/>
 ```cpp
 ecs::EntityQuery q = w.CreateQuery();
 q.All<Position, const Velocity>(); // Take into account all chunks with Position and Velocity...